EchoStatements/echostatements.github.io/_posts/2023-02-04-legendre-transform.md

 ![image](legendre_transform/legendre.gif)

 Finally, we can see how the Legendre transform can be used to construct the curve of a convex function from a set of straight lines.
 On the left we have $y = f^*(m)$.
 On the right, we build $y=f(x)$ by taking values of $m$, then plotting $y=mx - f^\ast(m)$.
-With just a few lines we get a good approximation of the shape of the curve, with the approximation becoming exact if we draw the line for every $m$ gradient where there is a $y=mx+c$ in $\mathcal{L}$.
+With just a few lines we get a reasonable approximation of the shape of the curve, with the approximation becoming exact if we draw the line for every $m$ gradient where there is a $y=mx+c$ in $\mathcal{L}$.
 ![image](legendre_transform/final.gif)

 ## Further Reading

 Some resources if you are interested in learning more about the Legendre transform.
-- [Making Sense of the Legendre Transform](https://www2.ph.ed.ac.uk/~mevans/sp/LT070902.pdf)[^3] gives a more formal treatment, with several example applications.
+- [Making Sense of the Legendre Transform](https://www2.ph.ed.ac.uk/~mevans/sp/LT070902.pdf)[^3] gives a more complete treatment, with several example applications.
 - [Legendre Transformation for Dummies](https://profoundphysics.com/legendre-transformations-for-dummies-intuition-and-examples/)[^3] gives an alternative tutorial, which shows how to compute the Legendre transform in practice.
 - [Legendre-Fenchel transformations in a Nutshell](https://www.ise.ncsu.edu/fuzzy-neural/wp-content/uploads/sites/9/2019/01/or706-LF-transform-1.pdf) explores properties of the more general _Legendre-Fenchel_ transform
-- [Legendre transformation and information geometry](https://www.lix.polytechnique.fr/~nielsen/Note-LegendreTransformation.pdf) takes a similar approach to deriving the Legendre transform geometrically in a more general setting, considering the area above the curve as an intersection of half-planes.
+- [Legendre transformation and information geometry](https://www.lix.polytechnique.fr/~nielsen/Note-LegendreTransformation.pdf) takes a similar approach to interpreting the Legendre transform geometrically in a more general setting, considering the area above the curve as an intersection of half-planes.

 _Thanks to [Sara Summerton](https://sara-es.github.io/) and [Andrew Webb](https://twitter.com/AndrewM_Webb) for their feedback on draft versions of this post._